 How to Compare House Prices to Nail Down Your Home’s Value

-The increase in housing prices since 2020 has prompted many homeowners to wonder about the value of their own, especially as they compare house prices in their local area.
-Real estate agent insights for 2023 see a more balanced market than in 2020-2022, but don’t see it as exactly a buyer’s paradise.
+The increase in housing prices in recent years has prompted many homeowners to wonder about the value of their own, especially as they compare house prices in their local area.
+At the end of the year 2023, 50% of top agents surveyed by HomeLight said we were in a seller’s market, while 28% said we have a balanced market.
+Only 13% said it’s a buyer’s market.

 We’ll take you through options that will help you compare house prices to better understand your home’s value.